karaca12/turkcell-java-bootcamp-homework2/README.md

 # Turkcell Java Bootcamp Homework-2

 This repository is dedicated to Turkcell Java Bootcamp Homework-2.
+Go to [swagger](http://localhost:8080/swagger-ui/index.html#/) page after running the application to check out the endpoints.

 ### Homework Medium Articles